 Google Local Guides are the power users on Google Maps.
-They enhance the online local experience for other searchers by writing online reviews, sharing images, answering questions, and correcting or editing numerous entries on Google Maps.
+They enhance the experience for other searchers by writing online reviews, sharing images, answering questions, and correcting or editing numerous entries on Google Maps.
 In other words, they can be a huge boon for your local listing management strategy.

 How Do People Become Google Local Guides?

-The process for becoming a Google Local Guide is as simple as visiting the Local Guides site and clicking the “Get Started” button at the top of the screen.
+The process for becoming a Local Guide is as simple as visiting the Local Guides site and clicking the “Get Started” button at the top of the screen.
 After making sure you’re signed in to your Google account, you’ll need to select your city and check the boxes confirming three things:

 - That you are 18 years old or older (or the specified age requirement for your country)

 - Read and agree to the Local Guides program rules

 - Agree to receive emails from the program

 Once you check the boxes, you can press the “Sign Up” and wait for Google to confirm your entry into the program.

 Aside from the age limit, there are two other pieces of criteria for anyone who wants to be a Local Guide.
 The program is only available where Google Maps is present.